 Facilities for Deaf and Hard of Hearing Patrons:

-Our box office desk and MADE Bar and Kitchen is equipped with a hearing loop system for those using hearing aids.
+Our box office desk and Roundhouse Bar and Cafe is equipped with a hearing loop system for those using hearing aids.

 Details of captioned or signed performances, will be listed under the dates and times tab on individual production pages.
 Alternatively, you can search for British Sign Language, Audio Description or Relaxed Performance in our search function on the website.
 If a performance doesn’t have any dates listed and you would be interested in using this service please get in touch with us via email@example.com and we may be able to arrange this.

 Facilities for Blind or Vision-Impaired Visitors:

 If you have a form of vision impairment, our staff will be happy to assist if you require and our foyer signage is tactile and in braille.